cs123tas/docs/OpenGL-Guide.md

-# The CS123 Guide to OpenGL
+# The CS1230 Guide to OpenGL

 OpenGL, the best graphics library this side of the Mississippi (which actually means the whole world, if you’re hip to geometric topology).
-This guide will guide you through the guiding principles of OpenGl.
+This guide will guide you through the guiding principles of OpenGL.
 That’s a lot of guide.
 It is organized by topic, and in each topic we order each subtopic by a plausible chronology of use.
 If you can’t find something, use <kbd>Control</kbd>+<kbd>F</kbd> or <kbd>Command &#8984;</kbd>+<kbd>F</kbd>.
 If you still can’t find it, contact a TA and tell us what we missed.

 ## Table of Contents